Optimal and Unbiased Fluxes from Up-the-Ramp Detectors under Variable Illumination: Validation with Real Data

-Given measurements for transparency and seeing, we can roughly estimate relative flux-in-fiber change during an APOGEE exposure based on guide camera imaging.
-For each guide image, we integrate a 2D symmetric Gaussian profile centered on the surface of the circular 3 arcsecond fiber.
-The Gaussian width is informed from the guider's measurement of FWHM.
-We scale this integrated flux by the guider-measured transparency, and we then normalize this flux sequence by the maximum computed flux within the guide sequence.
-Telescope pointing errors (or guide jitter) will also be a source of time-variable flux entering the fiber.
-In the examples provided below we have selected observations in which the guide error is stable and small, and so should not contribute toward a time-variable flux signal in the spectra.
+Telescope pointing errors (or guide jitter) \bl{can} also be a source of time-variable flux entering the fiber.
+In the \bl{examples we presented next, the} guide error is stable and small, and so should not contribute toward a time-variable flux signal in the spectra.

 We start by considering a case where the guider suggests that cloud cover is dispersing during the exposure while the seeing remains relatively constant.
 In this case, we measure $\vec b$ for ten of the brightest stars, each fit independently, using 100 pixels along each star's trace on a single detector.
 The results are shown in Figure~\ref{fig:guiderComp_trans_change} with the colored lines in the bottom panel showing the best fit $\vec b$ measurements, rescaled to have the closest agreement with the guider-estimated flux change.
 The top panel shows the median guider-measured transparency change across all sources in all guide chips (red line, left axis) in addition to the seeing FWHM (blue line, right axis).
 The right axis of the bottom panel displays the estimated flux change after combining the effects of changing transparency and seeing.
 The agreement in shape between the transparency and the $\vec b$ from the different stars suggests that the change in flux as a function of time is largely dominated by transparency changes for this exposure.